 Barack Obama frequently invoked Abraham Lincoln.
 Dwight Eisenhower venerated George Washington.
 Jackson himself had been claimed by Franklin Roosevelt and his successor, Harry Truman, both of whom — unlike Trump — interpreted Jackson's populism as a call for expanded government, in part to help the working class.

 There could be other comparisons for Trump.
 A favorable one would be Eisenhower, also a nonpolitician who governed like a hands-off CEO.
 A less favorable one would be Andrew Johnson, a tool of his party whose erratic behavior helped bring about his impeachment.

 Trump's embrace could signal an about-face for Jackson's legacy.
 Historians have recently soured on the slave-owning president whose Indian Removal Act of 1830 commissioned the forced removal of Native Americans from their ancestral homelands in the southeastern United States.
-More than 4,000 died along their journey west, a brutal match that became known as the "Trail of Tears."
+More than 4,000 died along their journey west, a brutal march that became known as the "Trail of Tears."

 Jackson's standing had fallen so much that in 2015, when the U.S. Treasury announced plans to replace Alexander Hamilton on the $10 bill with Harriet S. Tubman, the outcry in defense of the Founding Father — in part due to the success of the Broadway musical that tells his story — was so loud that the government changed course and opted to remove Jackson from the $20 instead.